 The honey is soothing and works as a natural cough suppressant.

 Ginger has anti-inflammatory benefits and works to keep the immune system strong.
 So add as much or as little as you can handle!

 The oil in cloves helps to fight germs and also loosens phlegm (source).

-The drops need to be dusted with powdered sugar, cornstarch or arrowroot starch to keep them from sticking together.
-Keep them in a cool, dry place and they should last for a few weeks.
+The drops need to be dusted with powdered sugar, cornstarch, or arrowroot starch to keep them from sticking together.
+Store them in a cool, dry place, and they should last for a few weeks.
 Dust them again if they become sticky.

 Homemade Lemon Ginger Clove Cough Drops

-- Prepare a baking sheet by lining it with parchment paper, or greasing very well.
+- Gather your ingredients and prepare a baking sheet by lining it with parchment paper, or greasing very well.
 A marble slab comes in handy and helps the drops cool quickly.

 - Combine the ingredients, except for powdered sugar or cornstarch, in a heavy-bottomed pot or saucepan.
-Cook to hard crack stage, about 300°F. This may take between 15-20 minutes, or longer depending on the pan and stove.
+Cook to hard crack stage, about 300°F, whisking every now and then in order to check the color and consistency.
+This may take between 15-20 minutes, or longer depending on the pan and stove.
 Test by dropping a little from a spoon into a bowl of ice water.
 If it cracks, it's ready.
 If it's chewy, cook for a few more minutes.
 Remove from the heat.
 Be careful not to let it burn - the temperature rises quickly at the end.

 - Let the mixture cool slightly.
 Drop onto baking sheet into rounds.
 Allow to cool completely.

 - Once cool, dust with the powdered sugar or cornstarch.
 Store in an airtight container in a cool, dry place away from any moisture.
 (Moisture will cause them to stick together.)
 Alternatively, they can be dusted and wrapped individually in small pieces of waxed or parchment paper.